The school was founded in 2013 and is a 501c3 tax exempt non-profit.

 - infrastructure needs such as HVAC, upgrading/expanding power outlets, improve lighting, plumbing,

-- improve our computers for administering school programs
+- improve our tech support and staffing for administering programs

 - funding our tuition assistance program